chef-boneyard/chef-web-docs-2016/includes_server_backup_restore/includes_server_backup_restore_ha.rst

 .. code-block:: bash

-   # rendered by private-chef-ctl reconfigure, do not modify
    # Add to /etc/cron.d/opc_snapshot, and then remove comment below MAILTO to activate the cron job
    SHELL=/bin/bash
    HOME=/opt/opscode/bin